Boy dies after being found in high school’s swimming pool

 MUNSTER, Ind.
-(AP) — A 14-year-old boy has died after being found unresponsive in a swimming pool at a northwestern Indiana high school.
+(AP) — A 14-year-old boy has died after being found unresponsive in a northwestern Indiana high school’s swimming pool.

-Lake Ridge New Tech Schools’ superintendent says the boy was pronounced dead after he was airlifted Wednesday to the University of Chicago Medical Center.
+Lake Ridge New Tech Schools’ superintendent says Curtis Walton was pronounced dead early Thursday at the University of Chicago Medical Center.

-Johnson-Shirley says trainers tried to revive the teen, who was taken to a Munster hospital before being airlifted to Chicago.
+Johnson-Shirley says trainers tried to revive Walton, who was a freshman member of the football team.
+He was taken to a Munster hospital before being airlifted to Chicago.

-She says his death has stunned the boy’s family, school staff and students and “we’re just trying to make sense of what happened.”
+Johnson-Shirley says Walton’s death has devastated his family, school staff and students and “we’re just trying to make sense of what happened.”

 The Lake County Sheriff’s Department is investigating the boy’s death.